 HM Revenue & Customs (HMRC) will check that the information you’ve submitted matches their records.
 Student Finance England might ask you to send evidence if the details don’t match.

-You can submit an estimate of your financial details for the current tax year if you think your household income will be at least 15% lower than the previous tax year.
-To do this, you need to fill in a Current Year Income Assessment form, which will be available to download from www.gov.uk/studentfinance.
+You can submit an estimate of your financial details for the current tax year, if you think your household income will be at least 15% lower than the previous tax year.
+Read Student Finance England's guide to find out how to do this, and to download a Current Year Income (CYI) application form.

 Supporting a continuing student